charliepage88/AdaptCMS-Gaming-Theme/Gaming/Install/uninstall_text.md

-Thank you for using the Gamign Theme!
+Thank you for using the Gaming Theme!
 You can re-install any time in the main Appearance area.